MBYCBrad/MiamiBeachYachtClub/replit.md

   - Real-time notifications sync between all parties for status changes and delivery updates
   - Fixed JSX syntax errors in my-services.tsx and established proper component structure
   - Complete end-to-end service experience with authentic database integration and millisecond response times
+- July 8, 2025.
+Enhanced 3-phase yacht experience rating system with comprehensive review process
+  - Fixed individual star ratings for captain and crew members (removed forced 5-star ratings)
+  - Added individual rating controls for Captain, First Mate, and Concierge in Phase 3 End Trip process
+  - Implemented note fields for each review step: overall experience note, individual crew member notes, yacht condition note, highlight note, and final suggestions
+  - Updated entire End Trip form to use black backgrounds (bg-gray-900/50) with purple-to-indigo gradients (from-purple-600 to-indigo-600)
+  - Removed promotional text "Book your next adventure and get 10% off!" from final step
+  - Enhanced yacht condition ratings with individual controls for Cleanliness, Comfort, Equipment, and Amenities
+  - Fixed completion bug by updating API to allow ratings for bookings that have started (not just completed) for testing purposes
+  - All review data now submitted as comprehensive JSON object containing all ratings and notes for complete experience tracking